 Portrane & Donabate

-Along the souhtern edge of Rogerstown Estuary lies the shores of Portrane, with a prominent sandy beach near the village centre.
-Moving further south, passing a restored and now inhabited Martello Tower, we reach rocky cliffs of Donabate.
-This leads into a long, glorious sandy beach which meets up with the Malahide estuary to the south.
+Along the southern edge of Rogerstown Estuary lies the shores of Portrane, with a prominent sandy beach near the village centre.
+Moving further south, passing a beautifully restored and inhabited Martello Tower, we reach rocky cliffs of Donabate.
+This leads into a long, glorious sandy beach, overlooked by a Martello Tower, This vast sandy beach of Donabate meets up with the Malahide estuary to the south.

 The Southern boundary of the Skerries Coast Guard response zone, the large town of Malahide is bordered to the North by the large expanse of Malahide estuary.
-Home to several sailing and watersports clubs, this is a popular area for both the experienced and the novice.
+Home to several sailing and watersports clubs, this is a popular area for both the experienced and the novice sailor.

 For some more photos of our search and rescue zone, please visit our online public gallery.